rojarand/iOSComboBox/README.md

 - Customizable appearance
 - Smooth animations for the dropdown
 - Easy integration with both Storyboard and programmatically
-- Swift and Objective-C compatibility
+- SwiftUI and Objective-C compatibility
+- Supports iOS Accessibility

 ## Requirements